 Jean Mackey Lebleu, Illustrator and AOI Member, draws on her experience of visiting the world’s largest children’s book fair to give illustrators guidance on attending in 2018.

-The 2017 Bologna Children’s Book Fair ended in early April, so you know what that means… time to start preparing for the 2018 fair!
+The 2017 Bologna Children’s Book Fair ended in early April, so you know what that means… time to start preparing for the 2018 fair (said Jean in May 2017).
 I’m only half-joking – I learned a lot from my very first visit this year, and preparing in advance definitely helped me to make the most of the trip.

 Here are some suggestions for preparing now; as we get closer to BCBF2018 I will submit more suggestions on how to make the most of the fair before, during and after your visit.